Adding a teenage driver to your car insurance policy will raise your rates. But you can control how much they'll climb.

 Don't overlook car insurance discounts

-If your teen can't get by without wheels, check with your insurer to see what types of discounts might be available.
+If your teen can't get by without wheels, check with your insurer to see what types of discounts for teenagers might be available.

 A study done for Nationwide in 2010 of almost 1,500 parents of teens between the ages of 15 and 19 found auto insurance costs soared an average of $800 a year just by adding a teenager to their policy.